OxCom/symfony-rollbar-bundle/Resources/doc/configuration.rst

 --------------------

 ``enable``: It's possible to enable or disable handling of errors and exceptions.
 Default: ``true``

+``exclude``: List exceptions that should be excluded from notification

 ``rollbar``: Configuration parameters for Rollbar instance.
 Full list of options can be found in `official documentation`_ for Rollbar PHP lib.